NVIDIA/deepops/examples/kubeflow-pipeline-deploy/README.md

 # NGC TensorRT Inference Server Kubeflow Pipeline

-This Kubeflow pipeline is will deploy a TensorRT Inference Server into the Kubernetes cluster.
-Models are specified and will from an NFS server.
+This Kubeflow pipeline will deploy a TensorRT Inference Server into a Kubernetes cluster.
+Models are contained within and models directory in an NFS server.

+This pipeline aids in the development and testing of end-to-end AI workloads.
+At the end of an AI training job, this pipeline can be executed to deploy a new TensorRT Inference Server.
+This will expose a new endpoint that can be integrated into other components of that application running in QA and development environments.

 ## Overview